 Change seems to a part of life, and anyone who is experiencing change can attest it is not always easy.
-I was surprised to learn the trauma to us psychologically from a planned change is as challenging as an unplanned one!
+I was surprised to learn the trauma to us psychologically from a planned change can be as challenging as an unplanned one!
 Change, planned or otherwise, may involve a deliberate choice or often we have little or no choice in the matter at all.
 Changes in employment, finances, marital status, changes in health or even a change in diet, all cause varying degrees of stress.

 Changes will come - it’s a part of life.
 Just getting older, our children growing up - these changes are difficult because they are uncontrollable and apply pressure upon us forcing a change.
 Change in circumstance does not always bring about an inner transformation - a deep change from within us - “we just grudgingly adjust”*.
-Sometimes change can leave us bitter, angry and struggling with a sense of futility.
+Sometimes change can leave us bitter, angry and struggle with a sense of futility.

 However, transformation is a deep work within us - it is often small, progressive increments but results in significant shifts in the foundation of our life.
 For example, as we choose and learn to love -understanding to really love is to place the needs of others before our own and this in varying measure often requires sacrifice.
 The sacrifice, at its core, is often our desire to be first, to be primary in all situations - seeking to have our ego stroked and often affirmed at the expense of others.
 However, it is in this aspect of transformation we discover a deepening sense of meaning.